University Professor of Geography

 Keywords: Water Insecurity, Human Geography

-Description: Dr. Wendy Jepson is a Professor of Geography at Texas A&M University where she has been on faculty since receiving her Ph.D. in Geography from UCLA in 2003.
+Description: Dr. Jepson has been on the Texas A&M faculty since receiving her Ph.D. in Geography from UCLA.
 Dr. Jepson has several projects that intersect with the research theme of water security: (1) household water insecurity in the US and Latin America (Brazil and Mexico); (2) sustainability and urban water security.
 Dr. Jepson was a recent Fulbright Scholar (2016-2017) and a recipient of several National Science Foundation grants that focus on water security.
 She also has generated over $2.0 million in grants and awards as lead PI from NSF, private sources, and internal awards to support her research agenda.
 Jepson is also an American Association for the Advancement of Science (AAAS) Leshner Fellow for Public Engagement in Science (Water & Food Security, 2018-2019).

 Keywords: water, economics, security, community